zahraajamali/speech-scheduler/README.md

 ## Features ✨

 - **AI-Powered Text Generation**: Uses OpenAI GPT-4o-mini to create polished announcements from your input
+- **Flexible Two-Step Process**: Generate text first, then convert to audio - or do both separately
-- **Multiple Languages**: Support for English, Spanish, Catalan, and Farsi
+- **Multiple Languages**: Support for English, Spanish, and Catalan
 - **Voice Options**: Male and female voices for each supported language
 - **Style Presets**: Friendly, formal, urgent, or custom styles
 - **Professional Audio Processing**: Automatic mastering with loudness normalization and filtering